 Across most of the industry, the function of the smart mattress is to take on the tasks of sleep-tracking devices like the FitBit or Apple’s iWatch.

-The Eight smart mattress comes with an “intelligent sensor cover” that tracks the quality of your sleep and then generates a daily report that populates to your smartphone and shows your sleep trends over time.
+The Eight smart mattress comes with an “intelligent sensor cover” that tracks the quality of one’s sleep and then generates a daily report that populates to your smartphone and shows your sleep trends over time.

 Technology like this turns the home bed into a kind of a portable sleep clinic, allowing the average person to “optimize” his or her sleep.
 This reflects a rising trend of treating sleep as a data driven exercise.

-Using Your Data To Enhance Sleep
+Using One’s Data To Enhance Sleep

 Many companies offering personal sleep-tracking technology, like Eight, argue that if people are using data to optimize their health in waking life (tracking calories, counting steps, etc.) then they should do the same for their sleeping hours, which constitute a full third of a person’s life.